gama-platform/gama-platform.github.io/website/versioned_docs/version-1.9.2/OperatorsDH.md

 #### Result:
 A value from a normally distributed random variable with expected value (mean as first operand) and variance (standardDeviation as second operand).
 The probability density function of such a variable is a Gaussian.
-The operator can be used with an operand of type point {meand,standardDeviation}.
+The operator can be used with an operand of type point &#123;meand,standardDeviation}.

 #### Special cases:
   * when standardDeviation value is 0.0, it always returns the mean value
-  * when the operand is a point, it is read as {mean, standardDeviation}
+  * when the operand is a point, it is read as &#123;mean, standardDeviation}

 #### Examples:
 ```